-Joe Martin has more than 40 years of global experience, including litigation, corporate law, concession contracting, joint ventures, mergers and acquisitions, franchising, hotel management agreements, executive compensation and employment law.
+Joe Martin is the Founder and President of Martin Global Counsel, LLC.
+He has more than 45 years of global legal and business experience, including litigation, corporate law, concession contracting, joint ventures, mergers and acquisitions, franchising, hotel management agreements, executive compensation and employment law.
 He has also served as non-executive Chairman of the Board of HMS Host Corporation, the leading food and beverage airport and motorway concessionaire in North America.
 He has lived and worked in London, Milan, New York, Philadelphia, Houston and Washington D.C.

-Recent experience includes serving as Corporate General Counsel, since April 2017, to 3Sixty Duty Free, a duty free operator in airports and on airlines and one of the world's largest distributors of liquors and airport retail products based in Miami, Florida.
-From 2013-2017 he served as International Counsel to TelePizza SAU, based in Madrid, Spain for M&A and master franchising and joint venture matters, including acquisitions in Switzerland and the Czech Republic, and master franchise agreements in the UK, Saudi Arabia and Iran.
+Recent experience includes serving as Corporate General Counsel to 3Sixty Duty Free, a duty free concessionaire in airports and on airlines and one of the world's largest distributors of liquors and airport retail products based in Miami, Florida.
+He now serves as a member of the 3Sixty Board of Managers.
+Previously, he served as International Franchise and M&A Counsel to TelePizza SAU, based in Madrid, Spain for M&A and master franchising and joint venture matters, including acquisitions in Switzerland and the Czech Republic, and master franchise agreements in the UK, Saudi Arabia and Iran.
 He also served as Special Counsel to the Chairman of World Duty Free SpA and as Co-Counsel to Edizione in 2015 in the sale of World Duty Free to Dufry AG, a transaction valued at $3.8 billion, including obtaining Competition Authority approval in the EU, Brazil, Mexico and the US.

 Mr. Martin has been the Group General Counsel of Autogrill SpA, a Milan Stock Exchange company, and the leading food, beverage and retail concessionaire in airports, train stations and motorways around the world.
 Autogrill operates over 100 different proprietary and franchised brands, including some of the world’s leading food, beverage and retail brands.
 Mr. Martin also was General Counsel and Corporate Secretary of Host Marriott Services (now HMS Host) a New York Stock Exchange listed company which is the leading food and beverage concessionaire in the United States and Canada.
 He is also previously the Associate General Counsel of Host Marriott Corporation, a leading international hotel ownership company, and Assistant General Counsel of Marriott Corporation ( now Marriott International) one of the world’s leading hotel operators.
 Mr. Martin was also an Associate attorney with the law firm of Fulbright & Jaworski, and a senior trial attorney with the Civil Rights Division, Office of the Solicitor, United States Department of Labor.